jstayton/jquery-manifest/README.md

 *   **Autocomplete functionality.**
     [Marco Polo](https://github.com/jstayton/jquery-marcopolo) is built-in to
     provide autocomplete functionality if needed.
-And it's from the same developer as Manifest (_why am I talking in the third person?_), so you can trust in the quality of the code and integration.
+And it's from the same developer as Manifest, so you can trust in the quality of the code and integration.
 *   **Arbitrary values.** Limit selection strictly to the autocomplete results, or allow arbitrary values not returned through autocomplete.
 Either way, it's a simple configuration option.